-We estimate the effect of the onset of the pandemic on relative access to meetings with policy-makers by fitting a difference-in-differences model as specified in Equation 2, where the outcome is measured as the number of meetings for a given type of interest group in a given month.
+We estimate the effect of the onset of the pandemic on relative access to meetings with policy-makers by fitting a difference-in-differences model as specified in Equation 2, where the outcome is measured as the number of meetings for an interest group in a given month.

-Consistent with our expectations from the first hypothesis, the results in Model (1) of Table 1 indicate that the pandemic caused a decrease in NGOs' access to meetings with EU policymakers (relative to business interests).
+Consistent with expectations from the first hypothesis, the results in Model (1) of Table 1 indicate that the pandemic caused a decrease in NGOs' access to meetings with EU policymakers (relative to business interests).
 On average, the pandemic caused a 0.017 decrease in the number of meetings that NGOs had with policy-makers relative to business interests.
 The magnitude of this effect, on its face, may appear small.
 It is not.
 As one can see in Figure 2, the baseline number of meetings that any interest group has with policy-makers in a given month is low to begin with, a consequence of the large number of interest groups.
-After onset of the
+After onset of the pandemic, for example, NGOs had, on average, 0.0275 meetings with policy-makers per month.

-7In Appendix D, we show that the inclusion of interest group-specific time trends successfully accounts for any absence of parallel trends that results from such changes in the differences in political access between NGOs and business interests over time.
+6In Appendix D, we show that the inclusion of interest group-specific time trends successfully accounts for any absence of parallel trends that results from such changes in the differences in political access between NGOs and business interests over time.